 - Valorisation and dissemination of EAF technology – VALEAF (EU RFCS)

-- Development of agglomerates from ladle slag and biochar for the use in electric steelmaking (AiF ZIM)
+- Development of an agglomerate brick from ladle slag and biocoal for use in the electric arc furnace in steel production (AiF ZIM)

-- MegaCarbon – Resource efficient and highly productive manufacturing of carbon fibre for a wide range of application (Ziel 2 NRW EFRE)
+- MegaCarbon – Resource-efficient and highly productive production of carbon fibres for a wide range of applications (Ziel 2 NRW EFRE)

-- Development of a modular retrofit and energy efficient vessel technology for electric arc furnaces (AiF ZIM)
+- Development of a modular, retrofittable and energy-efficient vessel technology for electric arc furnaces (AiF ZIM)

 - Sustainable EAF steel production – GreenEAF (EU RFCS)

-- Increasing the energy and resource efficiency of electric steelmaking through holistic, quality guided production control – ENRECO2 (BMWi)
+- Increasing energy and resource efficiency in electric steelmaking through holistic, quality-guided production control – ENRECO2 (BMWi)

 - Control of Nitrogen Oxide Emission at the Electric Arc Furnace – CONOX (EU RFCS)

 - Improved EAF process Control using On-line Offgas Analysis – OFFGAS (EU RFCS)